 The East West Main Line Partnership is not responsible for the design and route of the Oxford-Cambridge scheme – that is the responsibility of the East West Railway Company.
 The Company’s email address is firstname.lastname@example.org

 Nor is it responsible for the construction work which is currently ongoing between Bicester and Bletchley – that is the responsibility of the East West Rail Alliance.
 The Alliance’s email address is email@example.com and its helpline is 03457 11 41 41.

 Our direction of travel is set by elected local authority representatives who sit on our Strategic Board.
 They are joined by representatives from sub-national transport bodies, local enterprise partnerships and government and its agencies.

 The current Chair of the East West Main Line Partnership is Cllr Steve Broadbent (Buckinghamshire Council).
-The Deputy Chair is Cllr Sue Clark (Central Bedfordshire Council).
+There are two deputy chairs: Cllr Alexander Nicoll (Suffolk County Council) and Cllr Katie Thornburrow (Cambridge City Council).